Magnus Magnusson. Fakers, Forgers and Phoneys: Famous Scams and Scamps. Mainstream, 2007.

-In his final book historian and TV presenter Magnus Magnusson surveys the world of hoaxers, forgers and frauds.
+In his final book historian and TV presenter and quiz host Magnus Magnusson surveys the world of hoaxers, forgers and frauds.
 These range from such artistic forgers as Tom Keating and Hans Van Meergeren, literary fraudsters such as Thomas Chatterton and William Henry Ireland, archaeological frauds such as Piltdown man and the Vinland map, through to people assuming false identities such as the Tichborne claimant or George Psalmanzar who claimed to be a cannibal from Formosa.

 Reading through this you may wonder with Magnusson, how on earth they got away with it.
 The answer seems to be that the will to believe extends far beyond the domains of religion and the paranormal.
 The desire to possess what no one else possesses, whether a material object, such as a lost Rembrandt, the forgotten Shakespeare, a really special map, or just some secret knowledge or revelation can be readily overwhelm caution, as can so-called evidence which backs up preconceived notions.
 If you already knew that fairies existed, or the Vikings were the first Europeans to settle America, or that the Celtic realms were home to lost wisdom, then evidence which appears to back this up can become alluring.
 Also through many of these stories we can detect a theme which is familiar to us; the belief that one of the hoi polloi can not possibly get one over on the Great Me, the really intelligent and sagacious world expert.